-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a) Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights (b) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (c) Equity Compensation Plans Approved by Security Holders 1,219,257 (1) (2) 5,055,860 (3) Equity Compensation Plans Not Approved by Security Holders · · · · · · Total 1,219,257 5,055,860
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a) Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights (b) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (c) Equity Compensation Plans Approved by Security Holders 1,219,257 (1) - (2) 5,055,860 (3) Equity Compensation Plans Not Approved by Security Holders Total 1,219,257 - 5,055,860 (1) Shares issuable pursuant to outstanding awards under the 201 (2) The Company has no stock options outstanding.

-- (1) Shares issuable pursuant to outstanding awards under the 2013 Plan and 2022 Plan as of December 31, 2023. - (2) The Company has no stock options outstanding. - (3) Represents shares of Common Stock that may be issued pursuant to future awards under the 2022 Plan.
+(3) Represents shares of Common Stock that may be issued pursuant to future awards under the 2022 Plan.